notnola/pinychat/README.md

 Pinychat is a Python module that allows you to easily interface with Tinychat.com.

-Some features: commandline arguments, logging, mod actions, public/private messages, user ignoring, dummy cams.
+Some features: commandline arguments, logging, mod actions, public/private messages, user ignoring, dummy cams, and much more.

 ### Requirements

-Pinychat requires a few things to work properly:
 * 32bit install of Python 2.7
 * [requests] - https://github.com/kennethreitz/requests
 * [colorama] - https://github.com/tartley/colorama